-By early Summer 2025, residents will be able to drop off their food scraps for free at designated locations.
+By June 2025, residents will be able to drop off their food scraps for free at designated locations.
 Drop-off locations will be established in Madison, Middleton, McFarland, and Verona in partnership with the host municipalities.
+The Verona location will open by August 2025, due to unrelated construction in the drop-off area.

 While participation will be free for residents, we plan to lock the bins to prevent contamination and pests.
-Residents interested in participating in the program will receive the lock combination by visiting the program's webpage.
-Detailed instructions for accessing each site will be available on the Department's website when the program is launched.
-Residents interested in receiving program updates can sign up from the program webpage.
+Residents interested in participating in the program will receive the lock combination by completing the Resident Registration form on the program's webpage.
+Once the 3 required questions are complete and the form is submitted, the code will be shown on the form submission page.
+There is only one form for registering to use all site, and each location's locks have the same combination code, allowing registered participants to use any location.
+Food Scrap Stop drop-off locations and site information can be found on the online map here.